stjiao13/TinySql/README.md

 ## To start with

-1. If you already have a out folder(eg If you are grader and you directly unzip the file),skip this step.
-Else decompress out.zip to current directory
+1. If you already have a out folder (eg If you are grader and you directly unzip UIN1-UIN2.zip file),skip this step.
+Else decompress out.zip to current directory if you directly download from github.

 2. Change current directory
 ```